EFC Board Leadership

 Nick Driver is the co-founder of Clear Thinking, a non-profit dedicated to supporting schools and organizations with their governance, programmatic, financial and operational needs.
 Nick’s motivation to be a school advocate and leader grew out of his research into the experiences of countless students that have not been given an adequate education.
 His professional and personal goal is to help schools and the public school system reach the point where every child is able to master their learning in a challenging and rewarding way, so that they graduate from high school with the skills, mindset, and agency necessary to thrive as adults.
 Nick currently serves as Superintendent at Griffin Technology Academies.

-Nick has led Education for Change Public Schools, a six-school charter management organization in east Oakland, for the past four years as Board Chair and 10 years as board member.
-In addition to serving as Board Chair, Nick is also the Chair of its Executive Committee;
+Nick has led Education for Change Public Schools, a six-school charter management organization in east Oakland, for the past 9 years as Board Chair and 10+ years as board member.
+Nick is also the Chair of its Executive Committee.

 Mike Barr